-The extender is designed to withstand high levels of interference while driving signals over long stretches of UTP.
+The Extender is designed to withstand high levels of interference while driving signals over long stretches of UTP.
 To further reduce the potential for interference, consider taking these actions:

-- a) Make sure that the extender's Remote Unit, the remote monitor or KVM switch, and the local Sun CPU or KVM switch are all connected to the same utility-power (mains) phase. - b) Make sure that the AC voltage across the utility-power (mains) grounds (at both the local CPU and remote monitor) is less than 2V. - c) Use a "clean earth" or "clean grounding" system (if your site has one installed). - d) Route the interconnection cable away from generators, motors, compressors, fluorescent lights, and other cables. - e) Try STP cable if you think noise could be a problem.
+- a) Make sure that the Extender's Remote Unit, the remote monitor, and the local CPU are all connected to the same utility-power (mains) phase. - b) Make sure that the AC voltage across the utility-power (mains) grounds (at both the local PC and remote monitor) is less than 2V. - c) Use a "clean earth" or "clean grounding" system (if your site has one installed). - d) Route the interconnection cable away from generators, motors, compressors, fluorescent lights, and other cables. - e) Try STP cable if you think noise could be a problem.

 This interconnect cable is exactly like the cable I use on my LAN.
-Can I connect the extender to my network?
+Can I connect the Extender to my network?

 Absolutely not.
-Regardless of the cable similarities, the data signals and voltages used by the extender are totally different from those used by Ethernet and other types of networks.
-Connecting the extender to a LAN hub, switch, repeater, or other network device, or exposing it to the signal levels present on network data lines, is a sure way to blow out the extender, and could damage other devices attached to the extender as well.
+Regardless of the cable similarities, the data signals and voltages used by the Extender are totally different from those used by Ethernet and other types of networks.
+Connecting the Extender to a LAN hub, switch, repeater, or other network device, or exposing it to the signal levels present on network data lines, is a sure way to blow out the Extender, and could damage other devices attached to the Extender as well.

-Can I rackmount the extender?
+Can I rackmount the Extender?

-Yes, using rackmount kits that are available separately.
+Yes, using Rackmount Kits that are available separately.
 See Appendix B.